andystevenson910/gimpDocumentation/README.md

 Check out the [official GIMP documentation](https://docs.gimp.org/2.10/en/) for more detailed instructions and tutorials.

-## Contributing

-We welcome contributions from the community!
-If you have tips, tricks, or additional information that you think would be helpful to other GIMP users, please feel free to contribute.
-You can do this by opening an issue or submitting a pull request.

-## License

-See GIMP's license [LICENSE](https://www.gimp.org/about/COPYING) for more information regarding its distribution and use.

 ## Acknowledgments

 We would like to thank the GIMP team for creating such a powerful and versatile image editing software.
 We would also like to thank all the contributors to this project for their valuable input.